blai-labs/plugin-openrouter/README.md

 - `TEXT_LARGE`: For more complex text generation tasks requiring larger models, using the configured large model.
 - `OBJECT_SMALL`: Generates structured JSON objects based on a prompt, using the configured small model.
 - `OBJECT_LARGE`: Generates structured JSON objects based on a prompt, using the configured large model.
+- `IMAGE_DESCRIPTION`: Analyzes images and provides descriptive text and titles, using the configured image model.

-_Note: Features like Image Generation, Audio Transcription, Image Analysis, and Embeddings are not currently implemented in this specific OpenRouter plugin._
+_Note: Features like Image Generation, Audio Transcription, and Embeddings are not currently implemented in this specific OpenRouter plugin._